-The ground is covered with snow and winter is officially here.
+The ground is covered with snow and winter is (unofficially) here.
 But wait!
-A glimmer of hope and sunshine are sure to appear amongst your houseplants.
-It’s time for your Christmas cactus to bloom!
+A glimmer of hope and sunshine will surely appear amongst your houseplants.
+It’s almost time for your Christmas cactus to bloom!

-You Gave it Too Much Love Over the Summer (aka Stop Overwatering!!)
+2. You Gave it Too Much Love Over the Summer (aka Stop Overwatering!)

-I never understood how much people love to overwater their plants until I started a gardening blog.
-While your Christmas cactus would like a drink every week or two, over the summer it can survive on neglect.
-It sounds counter-intuitive, but the plant actually needs a period of almost-drought to signal it to start blooming in the winter.
+I never understood how much people love overwatering their plants until I started a gardening blog.
+While your Christmas cactus would like a drink every week or two, over the summer, it can survive on neglect.
+It sounds counter-intuitive, but the plant needs a period of almost drought to signal it to bloom in the winter.

 However, you can’t forget about it completely.
-Once the fall hits, begin watering your cactus again at more regular intervals.
+Once the fall hits, begin watering your cactus again regularly.
 After the blooms are done, you can ease back on watering again.

 Christmas cactuses actually like to be root-bound.
 Who knew?

-Wait until the plant is 3-4 years old, or the roots start to grow through the drainage hole before you re-pot it.
-Select a pot that is only slightly bigger than your current pot.
-Finally, make sure you use a good quality potting soil that is made for succulents.
+Wait until the plant is 3-4 years old, or the roots start to grow through the drainage hole before you re-pot it and select a pot that is only slightly bigger than your current pot.
+Finally, ensure you use good-quality potting soil made for succulents.

 Starting in October, the plant needs at least 12 hours of darkness to bloom.
+This might not be a problem if you live in a more northern latitude, but it may be a bit trickier the further south you are.
 Unfortunately, artificial lights can mess with the 12 hours of darkness that are needed.
 The easiest way to solve this problem is to move your plant to a room in your home that is not often used during the evening.

 Did you know that there are actually three different types of cacti that look like a Christmas cactus?
-There is a Thanksgiving cactus, Christmas cactus, and an Easter Cactus.
-If you’ve tried everything in this post and still no blooms, you might just have a different cactus than you originally thought.
-To see the difference between the three, check out the picture on this pin.
-Also, sorry to the original poster, the link is dead or I don’t have access to it.
-If by chance you see this, I’d love to give you proper credit!!
+There is a Thanksgiving cactus, a Christmas cactus, and an Easter cactus.
+If you’ve tried everything in this post and still have no blooms, you might have a different cactus than you originally thought.